 Don is presently an official with the International Kickboxing Federation (IKF) and the International Sport Kickboxing Association (ISKA), and was selected as one of two regional judges for the 2017 and 2018 IKF Worlds Classic in Orlando, Florida.
 Don is also the regional professional and amateur Kickboxing/Muay Thai promoter for the IKF, as well as the Raleigh-Durham representative for the IKF Point Kickboxing Tournaments (PKB’s).
-He judges amateur and professional Kickboxing & Mixed Martial Arts (MMA) for the ISKA and has worked on shows such as Friday Night Muay Thai in NYC (live on UFC Fight Pass) and Lou Neglia’s Ring of Combat in NYC.
+He has judged amateur and professional Kickboxing & Mixed Martial Arts (MMA) for the ISKA and has worked on shows such as Friday Night Muay Thai in NYC (live on UFC Fight Pass) and Lou Neglia’s Ring of Combat in NYC.

 Don’s passion and dedication for the sport of kickboxing is evident whether he is teaching a class, cornering fighters, working with the NCBA to improve competition kickboxing rules & regulations, working as a judge for the IKF or ISKA, or working with amateur and professional fighters as a matchmaker and kickboxing promoter.